manugarri/bb_league/DESIGN_LOG.md

 ### Not Yet Implemented
 - Star player hiring validation against league's `allow_star_players` setting
 - Deflections stat in player stats form
-- Match-based star player hiring (vs permanent roster)
 - Tournament bracket support
 - API authentication with JWT
 - Bet cancellation before match starts
 - Betting statistics and leaderboards
 - User treasury management (separate from team treasury)
+- Mercenary player hiring in inducements (position selection)
+- Prayers to Nuffle random roll implementation

 ### Known Limitations
 - Database must be reset for schema changes (no migrations)
-- Star players are permanently hired to roster (not per-match)
+- Star players can be hired permanently to roster OR as match inducements
 - No image upload for teams/players
 - User treasury for betting is currently at 0 (needs initial funding mechanism)